vasubhrdwj/todo-list/README.md

 Have one component to display the list(Not started) Taking input should be improved a lot,
-A default List should be a list of task objects(Note)
+A default List should be a list of task objects(Note) Ques- Have a list of lists containing objects(individual list for each project)?
+Seems Viable >_<

 Steps: